Fibroids & Pregnancy

 Between 2002 and 2012, a high quality prospective study followed the pregnancies of 5,512 women.
 The study assessed the presence, distribution, and types of fibroids in each of the study participants.
 Women with fibroids had a 30% increased risk of miscarriage compared to women without fibroids, and risk appeared greater in intramural (50% increase) and submucosal (70% increase) cases.
 However, when adjusting for other factors that are known to contribute to miscarriage - age, race, type 2 diabetes, BMI, miscarriage history, and prior termination of pregnancy - the researchers found that fibroids did not significantly increase the risk of miscarriage.⁴

-These findings do not completely rule out a causal link between uterine fibroids and miscarriage, but they do emphasize that such a link is a rare occurrence.
+These findings do not completely rule out a causal link between uterine fibroids and miscarriage, but they do emphasize that such a link may be a rare occurrence.
 In general, women should not seek fibroid treatment with the sole expectation of reducing miscarriage risk.
+Available fibroid treatments are intended to alleviate symptoms and not necessarily facilitate pregnancy.

 A number of obstetrical (child birth) outcomes have been studied in women with symptomatic uterine fibroids.
 Women with fibroids are more susceptible to: ⁵